Skip to content

 Source note

-Entry and visa cues were checked against Croatian Ministry of Interior guidance and official digital nomad visa sources on 12 May 2026.
-Cost-of-living estimates reflect 2026 market conditions in Zagreb and Split.
-Base strategy, workday posture, and seasonal trade-offs remain TravelWake editorial reads built on those operating signals.
+Entry and visa cues were checked against Croatian Ministry of Interior guidance and official digital nomad visa sources on 24 May 2026.
+Coastal timing, Dubrovnik-first base logic, and seasonal trade-offs remain TravelWake editorial reads built on those operating signals.

 Follow Us